enactjs/docs/src/pages/docs/tutorials/tutorial-typescript/component-with-ts-enact/index.md

 ## Conclusion

 Using TypeScript with Enact we were able to create a reusable counter component.
 Integrating TypeScript with Enact helped us to extend our knowledge in using `kind()` and `handle()` in developing a reusable component.

+The code for this tutorial can be found here: https://github.com/enactjs/samples/tree/master/tutorial-typescript.
+Happy coding!